NoelDeMartin/cypress-solid/README.md

 ## Basic Usage

-In tests where you want to interact with the Solid server, you should call `cy.resetSolid()` before starting.
+In tests where you want to interact with the Solid server, you should call `cy.solidReset()` before starting.
 It is important to [do it before, and not after](https://docs.cypress.io/guides/references/best-practices#Using-after-Or-afterEach-Hooks), given that if the test fails or is closed unexpectedly, the clean up won't be executed.

 This command will prepare the account in the server, and you can complete the log in form during the authentication process using the `cy.solidLogin()` command.